dotnet/designs/accepted/2020/net5/net5.md

 To support multi-targeting end-to-end the TFM unification isn't enough.
 We also need to unify the SDKs between .NET Core, Windows desktop, Xamarin, and maybe ASP.NET Core.
-Without it, multi-targeting doesn't work without having to use 3rd party tools, such as Oren's [MSBuild.Extras](https://github.com/onovotny/MSBuildSdkExtras).
+Without it, multi-targeting doesn't work without having to use 3rd party tools, such as Claire's [MSBuild.Extras](https://github.com/onovotny/MSBuildSdkExtras).

 We should also make it easier to catch cases where some APIs aren't universally